 I am involved in Jewish education.
-You also are a Jewish educator, especially if you are a parent.
-Every parent is an educator.
+You are also a Jewish educator, especially if you are a parent.
 We must focus on two levels of Jewish education.
-We must teach our children the externals, such as how to say a bracha, how to put on tfillin, how to pray, and how to give charity.
+We must teach our children the externals, such as how to say a bracha, how to put on tefillin, how to pray, and how to give charity.
 These are all right handed, external expressions of holiness, and they are important.
-But we must also focus on educating the left side as well, the side that is closer to the heart.
-This is the side of the tfillin that are covered.
-We must develop the feelings, depth and sanctity of Judaism, the emotions of Judaism, the lev.
+But we must also focus on educating the left side, the one that is closer to the heart.
+This is the side of the tefillin that are covered.
+We must develop the feelings, depth, and sanctity of Judaism, the emotions of Judaism, the lev.
 It is important to give our children this love of Judaism and Torah.
 We must give them the deep sense of inner sanctity that is in the kedusha of Aharon.

-When we do this we will be able to defeat any attack by Amalek on our resolve and commitment.
-Our future will be bright with the holiness of the Temple and with kohanim entering the holy places of the Beis Hamikdash.
+When we do this, we will be able to defeat Amalek's attacks on our resolve and commitment.
+Our future will be bright with the holiness of the Beis Hamikdash and with kohanim entering the holy places of the Beis Hamikdash.